Jarins/Solder-Paste-Dispenser-with-DCMotor/README.md

 + Continuous measurement of battery voltage and CPU temperature
 + The firmware uses a non-blocking I2C DMA routine for the OLED Display (it saves about 20ms in Loop)
 + In addition, non-blocking User Timers derived from SysTick interrupts are used, which do not stop the CPU while waiting for the Timer to run out.
 The number of these Timers is limited only by the CPU speed and the amount of allocated RAM) *more about this in* [*main.c*](Software/CubeMX/Src/main.c)
-+ **The continuation of the work consists in the completion of the control button mounted on the Syringe tube and the tuning of the SW for optimal paste dosing.**
++ **The continuation of the work consists in the completion of the control button mounted on the Syringe tube and the tuning of the SW for optimal paste dispensing.**
 + **This is a game with engine on and off times and duty cycle of PWM wave**
 + Next step is using this solder paste dispenser with a 3D printer.
 It may be necessary to use a stepping motor for dispensing instead.
-It has a better and more accurate dosing control option.
+It has a better and more accurate dispensing control option.
 I have already finished the PCB for this variant with the DRV8825 controller and the NEMA14 stepper motor.
 +
 #### [Video from the first tests of movement mechanics](https://youtu.be/HmdS7s8p9XI) (redirect to YouTube)
 + The first version of the printouts on my 3D printer